-When you consider that an 18-pound Peacock Bass can snap 50 pound braided line with ease, you’ll see why we utilize and recommend 65 or 80 pound braided Kevlar.
-Capt Peacock utilizes Power Pro and/or Spider Wire exclusively.
+When you consider that an 18-pound Peacock Bass can snap 50-pound braided line with ease, you’ll see why we utilize and recommend 65 or 80 pounds braided Kevlar.
+Capt Peacock utilizes Power Pro and/or Spider Wire exclusively

 Our Special Lure Kit